-You must submit an application to make changes to your benefit plans within 30 days of the date the other coverage became effective.
+You must submit an application to make changes within 30 days of the date the other coverage is effective.

-Health Care FSA | Limited Purpose FSA (LPFSA)
+Health Care FSA | Limited Purpose Flexible Spending Account (FSA)

-Dependent Day Care FSA
+Dependent Day Care

 Changes are effective the first of the month on or following receipt of your Change of Election form.

-If currently enrolled in the HSA and are cancelling State Group Health Insurance (HDHP or Access HDHP plan): Your enrollment in the HSA will end at the same time your health insurance coverage ends.
-Your HSA will remain open with the vendor and the funds in your account are yours to keep.
-However, you will no longer be able to make contributions to your HSA.
-If you currently receive an employer contribution to your HSA, these contributions will stop.
-Check with your tax advisor to see if you have exceeded the maximum HSA contribution limit for the year.
+If currently enrolled in the Health Savings Account (HSA) and are cancelling State Group Health Insurance (HDHP or Access HDHP): Your enrollment in the HSA will end at the same time your health insurance coverage ends.
+Your HSA will remain open and you may continue to use the funds in your account for qualifying expenses.
+However, you will no longer be able to make pre-tax contributions from your paycheck, nor are you eligible for the employer contribution to your HSA, if applicable.